canonical/lxd/specs/command-line-user-experience.md

 **Description**

-Probably one of the most complex commands, it allows querying and setting all the configuration options available for containers and lxd hosts.
+Probably one of the most complex commands, it allows querying and setting all the configuration options available for containers and LXD hosts.

 It also supports profiles which are used to group configuration settings (configurations keys and devices) and then apply the resulting set to a